nextleap-project/countermitm/source/claimchains.rst

 Key consistency with ClaimChains
 ================================

-In the previous section we proposed a "keyhistory-verification" protocol that enable users to verify that they have not have been subject to a man in the middlea attack during a timeframe.

 In this section we show how ClaimChains, a data structure that can be used to store users' key history in a secure and privacy-preserving way,